newyork-anthonyng/favorites/vim_settings.md

 nnoremap <up> :vertical resize -5<cr>
 nnoremap <down> :vertical resize +5<cr>

+" remap tab key to go to next window when in split mode nnoremap <Tab> <C-w>w

 set tabstop=2 " show tabs as 4 spaces
 set shiftwidth=2 " used with the < and > keys to un/indent multiple lines